The 2022 Moving Together Conference

 Don’t miss an exciting and informative session as MassDOT’s Geospatial Technology group speaks on the development of a common system for multimodal infrastructure investments.
 Presenters will highlight strategies for moving towards an operational geospatial infrastructure, to support project planning and implementation, funding, safety, mobility, climate, and equity considerations.
 Previously error-prone or highly technical processes can now be achieved through automated workflows.
 This technological approach will enable local, regional, and private partners to leverage data and tools for advancing common priorities.

-Charles Major, MassDOT
+Carl Hughes and Charles Major, MassDOT

-Tito Sanchez, BETA Group
+Tito Sanchez, BETA-Inc

 Jose Simo, MassDOT